 First, take the Shinkansen to Shizuoka city ; it takes 1 hour by train from Tokyo.

 From there it will take you an additional 30 minutes: take the JR Tokaido Main line to Kanaya station, then from Kanaya station take the Oigawa Railway to get to Shin-kanaya station.

 You’ll see the locomotive on the tracks waiting for you to begin your journey!

 Kanaya is famous for its green tea.
 It was the season for newly harvested tea, so there was a free Kayana tea service in front of the station.
 Kanaya tea has a sweet and refreshing taste.

 In front of the station, you can find the ‘plaza loco’ where you can buy some souvenirs and ekiben (lunch boxes to eat on the train).

 This area is a reproduction of Kanaya’s station and platform around the mid 1970s.

 After a short while, the train staff came to welcome the passengers.
-The type of SL (C56, No.44) I rode today used to run in Hokkaido, but was transferred to Thailand during the Pacific War.
-Most of them were damaged during the war, but this SL was miraculously saved and was returned to Japan.
+This type of SL (C56, No.44) I rode today used to run in Hokkaido, but was transferred to Thailand during the Pacific War.
+Most of them were damaged during the war, but this SL was miraculously saved and returned to Japan.

 We were welcomed by “Thomas” locomotives on the platform.
 These locomotives only run from June to October!
-I took a photo with Thomas the train and have loved it since I was a child.
-I think children love to ride on them during the summer holiday!
+I took a photo with Thomas the train.
+I have loved it since I was a child.
+Children love to ride them during the summer holiday!

 2 Chome-1112-2 Kanayaazuma Shimada-shi, Shizuoka Prefecture